-81 Holger Hoock, Scars of Independence: America's Violent Birth (New York: Crown, 2017); Sarah Purcell, Sealed with Blood War: Sacrifice, and Memory in Revolutionary America (University of Pennsylvania Press 2002); Michael A. McDonnell, The Politics of War (University North Carolina Press, 2007); Charles Patrick Neimeyer, America Goes to War (New York University Press, 1996); Patrick Griffin American Leviathan (Hill & Wang, 2007); Sung Bok Kim, "The Limits of Politicization in the American Revolution: The Experience of Westchester County, New York," Journal of American History 80.
+85 Holger Hoock, Scars of Independence: America's Violent Birth (New York: Crown, 2017); Sarah Purcell, Sealed with Blood War: Sacrifice, and Memory in Revolutionary America (University of Pennsylvania Press 2002); Michael A. McDonnell, The Politics of War (University North Carolina Press, 2007); Charles Patrick Neimeyer, America Goes to War (New York University Press, 1996); Patrick Griffin American Leviathan (Hill & Wang, 2007); Sung Bok Kim, "The Limits of Politicization in the American Revolution: The Experience of Westchester County, New York," Journal of American History 80.
 3 (December 1993): 868-889 all illuminate the brutal experience of the war and present the various participants as much as victims as protagonists.

-82 Robert G. Parkinson's The Common Cause: Creating Race and Nation in the American Revolution (University North Carolina Press, 2016) reveals how patriot leaders ensured unity by disseminating racially charged stories about the British.
+North Carolina Press, 2016) reveals how patriot leaders ensured unity by disseminating racially charged stories about the British.
 Caitlyn Fitz, Our Sister Republics: The United States in an Age of American Revolutions (Liveright, 2017) and Alan Taylor, American Revolutions: A Continental History, 1750-1804 (W. W. Norton & Co., 2017); Peter Linebaugh and Marcus Rediker, The Many-Headed Hydra: The Hidden History of the Revolutionary Atlantic (Verso Books; Rev ed.
 Edition, 2002) are among those that frame events outside of and beyond the nation state; Tom Cutterham's Gentleman Revolutionaries: Power and Justice in the New American Republic (Princeton University Press, 2017) emphasizes continuities in elite power and hierarchy before and after the Revolution.